lipingh/lipingh/README.md

 - 👋 Hi, I’m @lipingh
-- 👀 I’m interested in both front-end and back-end tech
+- 👀 I’m interested in both front-end and back-end techs
-- 🌱 I’m currently learning Go, Nwtwork Security
+- 🌱 I’m currently learning Go, Network Security
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me huanglp0707@gmail.com

 <!---
 lipingh/lipingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.